Kader Nouni: Early life

 Nouni was born to Algerian-French immigrants on 23 February 1976.
 He grew up in the Haut Vernet quarter of Perpignan, in southern France.
 Nouni and his older brother were raised in public housing by a single mother after his father died when he was two.

-Nouni and his brother took up tennis in the wake of Frenchman Yannick Noah's victory at the 1983 French Open.
+Nouni and his brother took up tennis at their local club in Perpignan in the wake of Frenchman Yannick Noah's victory at the 1983 French Open.
 Costs associated with tennis (lessons, court rental, etc.) meant Nouni needed to work from a young age; by age nine, he strung rackets, swept the court lines, and did other jobs at a local tennis club.

+Nouni began officiating at the age of thirteen or fourteen, as he recalls.
+His first experience came in Perpignan, at his local club, where the president was seeking referees for an amateur tournament.
+This opportunity not only introduced him to umpiring but also allowed him to earn his first income in the role.

-Local tournaments hired him to officiate adult matches from age 12.
+Later, local tournaments hired him to officiate adult matches from age 12.
 Nouni recalled that despite his youth, early on he got positive feedback from players for his umpiring skills.
 Nouni developed his trademark deep voice by his mid-teens; he recalled an incident when a girlfriend's father did not believe that he was only sixteen because of his voice over the phone.